-The research paper focuses on Ethiopia and Somalia, which recently experienced the most extreme infestation of locusts in 25 years according to the World Bank, and Kenya, which saw the worst outbreak in more than 70 years.
+The new paper focuses on Ethiopia and Somalia, which recently experienced the most extreme infestation of locusts in 25 years according to the World Bank, and Kenya, which saw the worst outbreak in more than 70 years.
 In these countries “the massive invasions of [the Desert Locust] overwhelmed existing control capabilities,” the authors state.

-The paper estimates that spraying of these chemicals led to the mortality of “thousands” of birds and the displacement of tens of thousands.
-And in Ethiopia—one of the top ten natural honey producing countries in the world, according to research from Injibara University—honey production declined by as much as 75 percent.
+The paper estimates that spraying these chemicals led to the mortality of “thousands” of birds and the displacement of tens of thousands.
+In Ethiopia—one of the top ten natural honey producing countries in the world, according to research from Injibara University—honey production declined by as much as 75 percent.
 This is due to honeybee deaths, a reduction in honeybee lifespan, and delayed development caused by the insecticide treatment.

 “The fight with highly toxic pesticides against the devastating outbreak of desert locust in years 2019 to 2022 created very high costs for people and the environment,” Alexander Müller, Founder and Managing Director of TMG – Think Tank for Sustainability tells Food Tank.
-A co-author of the paper, Müller continues: “The revenue loss for the honey producers can be estimated around US$500 million.
+A co-author of the paper, Müller continues, “The revenue loss for the honey producers can be estimated around US$500 million.
 An initial True Cost Analysis of the loss of environmental services (pollination) is 15 times higher!
 And the question arises how much biodiversity, and especially insects, has been destroyed with this action.”

 The authors find that the use of M. acridum, either alone or in combination with predator birds, is most effective as an early means of control.

-“We need an innovative early warning system and better early action to make the fight against locusts and other pests and diseases more efficient and less dangerous for people and the environment,” Müller tells Food Tank. “[The Intergovernmental Panel on Climate Change] has warned us that climate change will make such outbreaks more frequent and will change the spread of the risks.”
+“We need an innovative early warning system and better early action to make the fight against locusts and other pests and diseases more efficient and less dangerous for people and the environment,” Müller tells Food Tank.
+The Intergovernmental Panel on Climate Change “has warned us that climate change will make such outbreaks more frequent and will change the spread of the risks.”

 Articles like the one you just read are made possible through the generosity of Food Tank members.
 Can we please count on you to be part of our growing movement?
 Become a member today by clicking here.